 Intended use

 The Engineering tool is intended to be used together with the manufacturer’s technical documentation.
-With the Engineering feature in Scaffcalc, you can evaluate the stability of your scaffold and visualise forces in components, ground supports, and anchor supports.
+With the Engineering feature in Scaffcalc, you can evaluate the stability of your scaffold and visualize forces in components, ground supports, and anchor supports.
 Use these results alongside the manufacturer’s documentation to assess your scaffold design.

 This is the first version of the Engineering tool.
 It has limitations that will be addressed in future versions.
 The intended use of the final version is to rely fully on the Engineering tool alone.